Methodism: Origins

-The property at 28 Aldersgate Street is the approximate former location of a Moravian Church.
-On (24 May 1738) / May 24, 1738, while attending a meeting at the church, the Anglican clergyman John Wesley underwent a profound religious experience that he described as a "warming of the heart".
-The following year, he left the Moravians and founded the Methodist Society of England.
-The yearly anniversary of his experience is celebrated by Methodists on Aldersgate Day.
-Wesley's Chapel, in nearby City Road, remains a major focal point of the worldwide Methodist charismatic movement.
-Aldersgate Renewal Ministries (ARM) is a global movement where people may experience their own Pentecost, pray for healing, pray God's will in a heavenly language unknown to the speaker (tongues), encounter and pray with the Holy Spirit using spiritual / charismatic gifts that are listed in 1 Corinthians 12 of the Holy Bible.
-Working with churches in the Wesleyan heritage (including the United Methodist Church), people encounter the Holy Spirit, and are encouraged to live supernatural, Holy Spirit-filled lives.
-ARM teaches people today of the rich Wesleyan heritage and history, recognizing that John Wesley's theology of grace is in fact a theology of the Holy Spirit.

 The Wesley brothers immediately began to preach salvation by faith to individuals and groups, in houses, in religious societies, and in the few churches which had not closed their doors to evangelical preachers.
 John Wesley came under the influence of the Dutch theologian Jacobus Arminius (1560–1609).
 Arminius had rejected the Calvinist teaching that God had predestined an elect number of people to eternal bliss while others perished eternally.
 Conversely, George Whitefield (1714–1770), Howell Harris (1714–1773), and Selina Hastings, Countess of Huntingdon (1707–1791) were notable for being Calvinistic Methodists.